Engineering the Origin of Human Shape: Defining Patterns and Axes in the Early Stage of 3D Pluripotency

 How an organism takes shape is a longstanding challenge in modern biology and medicine.
 Understanding how, during the 3D embryo development, different molecular players, such as genetic programs, morphogens, and forces work together to build the shape of the body is still far from being understood, especially for humans.

-Recent Progress
+Recent Advances

 In recent years, some progress has been made to understand the inaccessible state of human development through models of human embryos derived from pluripotent stem cells.
-Although these models have brought very exciting findings, this approach has failed in reconstructing the dynamics of proper axes formation and the 3D spatially ordered structure of tissues.
+Although these models have brought very exciting findings, this approach has failed in reconstructing the dynamics of proper axis formation and the 3D spatially ordered structure of tissues.

 Project Overview